-Ascension Day is an official public holiday in Denmark, marking the Ascension of Christ to Heaven 40 days after His Resurrection.
+Ascension Day is an official public holiday in Denmark, commemorating the Christian belief in the Ascension of Christ to Heaven 40 days after His Resurrection.

 |2017||25 May||Thu||Ascension Day|